The Interim Cofounder™

 If there is a mutual fit after the call, we can get you signed up and begin working together straight away.

-Once paid, we will have a kick-off 60-minute call (additional to the monthly calls), where we can dive further into your business, plans and vision, and set the parameters for how we should work together and the challenges on which to focus.
+Once paid, we can have a kick-off call where we will dive further into your business, plans and vision, and set the parameters for how we should work together and the challenges on which to focus.

 During all calls and messaging, please let me in and share as much as possible.